THE PLATFORM

 “I don’t know where he went,” said Clark.
 “Well, he couldn’t have gone far,” said Synthia.
 She looked over her shoulder.
 “Elizabeth!
 Do you know where Matt went?”
 “No,” said Elizabeth.
 “Drat.”
 Clark folded his arms.

-We have four characters here, three who are in the scene.
-The lines of dialogue aren’t properly spaced out, so it’s difficult in places to tell who’s talking.
-On the last line, it’s completely unclear who says “drat,” for example.
+We have four characters here, three whom are in the scene.
+The lines of dialogue aren’t correctly spaced out, so it’s difficult to tell who’s talking – and when.
+On the last line, it’s entirely unclear who says “drat,” for example.

 So how do we fix this?
 Simple!
 Just add a new paragraph break every time a new character speaks.